Lactantius/discamus/_posts/2017-11-04-brandon-brown.md

 you.
 There are mistakes here and there in the font; for example, the long vowels in the table of contents are the wrong size.
 On top of that, the whole thing is poorly laid out, and they used a sans serif font.
-So please note, TPRS Publishing: your books are ugly.
+So please note, Fluency Matters: your books are ugly.
 On the other hand, I know that most people don’t really care about these things.